cameronabrams/pestifer/README.md

 pip install pestifer
 ```

 Once installed, the user has access to the main `pestifer` command.

-You should have `packmol>20.15.0` to use the `bilayer_embed` task.
+Pestifer also requires access to the following executables:

+1. `namd2` and `charmrun`
+2. `vmd`
+3. `packmol`

+By default, pestifer looks for these in `/usr/local/bin`.

+Pestifer also includes the July 2024 Charmm36 force field.

 ## Release History
 * 1.4.7